Trustmark-Initiative/trpt/README.md

-# trpt
+# Trustmark Relying Party Tool (TRPT)

-Trustmark Relying Party Tool
+**NOTE**: The TRPT is not yet ready for operational use.
+We expect to release TRPT 1.0 for operational use in early 2021.